jdhwpgmbca/pcapture/README.md

 After the pre-install, the installation folder is essentially complete.
 You can then copy the win64svc folder to another PC before you install and run the service with the `install-and-run.ps1` script.

 This will get a service running on your local PC, running on `http://localhost:8080`.
-For production deployment, you'll need to uncomment the lines at the bottom of the `dumpcap-ws.xml` file, and provide an SSL certificate and key saved in PKCS12 format (`.pfx` or `.p12`) called `server-cert-and-key.pfx`.
+For production deployment, you'll need to uncomment the lines at the bottom of the `pcapture.xml` file, and provide an SSL certificate and key saved in PKCS12 format (`.pfx` or `.p12`) called `server-cert-and-key.pfx`.

 There's also a file called `stop-and-uninstall.ps1` which can be used to stop uninstall the service.
 You'll need to at least stop the service if you want to update the jar file used by the running service.